- Route: Ozarks

 7. I used to dream of becoming a zookeeper specifically for koalas in Australia.
 Most people get over that animal obsession phase, but it seems I’m still stuck in mine.

-8. Now, I dream of working in either the aerospace or theme park industries.
-I’m the social chair for the Texas Theme Park Engineering Group at UT and I'm involved with ASME and SWE.
+8. Now, I dream of working for the Themed Entertainment Industry and I'm the Vice President of Texas Theme Park Engineering Group at UT Austin.

 9. I’ve played basketball, soccer, golf, tennis, bowling, and softball.
 I’ve tried racing, swimming, karate, and even figure skating.
 Despite being blessed with all of these opportunities, I didn’t pursue any.
 I lost passion and I valued sleeping in over practicing and learning to improve.